Moussaoui Testifies of Plan to Attack White House

 NPR's Laura Sullivan reports on testimony that surprised Moussaoui's own defense team.

-Mr. ANDREW MCBRIDE (Former Federal Prosecutor): That is incredibly powerful.
+ANDREW MCBRIDE: That is incredibly powerful.
 It's devastating.
 I don't think the defense can recover from it.

 SULLIVAN: Andrew McBride is a former federal prosecutor who has tried cases before this judge, and against several of the defense lawyers.

-Professor MICHAEL GREENBERGER (Law Professor, University of Maryland): He gift- wrapped the case once again for the government.
+MICHAEL GREENBERGER: He gift- wrapped the case once again for the government.

 SULLIVAN: University of Maryland law Professor Michael Greenberger worked in the Clinton Justice Department.

-Ms. APRIL GALLOP(ph): He doesn't even care if he hurts people.
+APRIL GALLOP: He doesn't even care if he hurts people.

 SULLIVAN: April Gallop and her son Elijah were seriously injured at the Pentagon.
 She comes to trial every few days, and still walks with a cane.